‘It’ Movie: MTV Will Debut Never-Before-Seen Footage This Sunday!

 The most likely possibility for the mystery footage that will be shown is that the people behind the It movie will debut the first trailer for the film; the “trailer” we already got was technically just a teaser.

 It would seem to be appropriate timing for an official trailer for the It movie to be released: about four months before the September 8 release date.
-That might seem a month or two too early for a film that’s not even a Summer blockbuster, but the absolutely gargantuan public buzz around the It movie — just the teaser got over 246 million views in the first 36 hours it was up — sort of elevates its status and makes it more likely to have an ambitious marketing campaign leading up to it.
+That might seem a month or two too early for a film that’s not even a summer blockbuster, but the absolutely gargantuan public buzz around the It movie — just the teaser got over 246 million views in the first 36 hours it was up — sort of elevates its status and makes it more likely to have an ambitious marketing campaign leading up to it.

 The other reason a full-length trailer would make sense is because the film needs to refuel its proverbial hype train.
 As those following the It movie’s production will tell you, virtually no new content, be it set photos or production updates, has been released since the teaser dropped at the end of March.
 Before that point, the stream of news coming from the production had been pretty steady, and the hype train was gathering steam, all the time picking up new passengers.
 During the past 40-some days, it has slowed considerably.
-The It movie crew will probably want to regain its viral following before Summer begins to gear up for a prolonged media blitz leading up to release.
+The It movie crew will probably want to regain its viral following before summer begins to gear up for a prolonged media blitz leading up to release.

 In addition, the trailer for The Dark Tower, another Stephen King adaptation in the works, just came out earlier this week.
 It movie director Andres Muschietti and his team will want to make sure their film remains the Stephen King flick at the forefront of people’s minds, and what better way to regain that spotlight from The Dark Tower than to win over the public with another trailer?